Learn Arabic in Cairo

 The advantage of choosing an Arabic course in Cairo is that our school in Cairo offers the two most common forms of Arabic; Modern Standard Arabic and Egyptian Colloquial Arabic.
 Modern Standard Arabic is used in the media throughout the Middle East, and is understood by most educated Arabic speakers.
 Egyptian Colloquial Arabic is the most widely understood spoken version of Arabic, used in daily life and conversation.
 You can even combine your study of Modern Standard Arabic and Egyptian Colloquial Arabic on a ‘Combined Course’.

 You can choose from a range of courses at our Arabic school in Cairo, including Egyptian Colloquial Arabic and Modern Standard Arabic.
-Remember, if you like, you can choose to combine the two on a Combined Course.
-Our school also offers a range of special interest courses, including Calligraphy (writing Arabic characters), Reading for Pronunciation, Media Arabic, Guided Writing & Conversation and one-to-one lessons.
+To gain a full understanding of the language, you can choose to combine the two on a Super Intensive course.

 How to get there

 If you are making your first visit to Cairo, we would recommend that you use our school’s airport transfer service.
 This service is available throughout the school week and at weekends.

 Location of our school in Cairo

 4.6 / 5